helgoboss/helgobox/doc/user-guide.md

 ![Step 5](images/tutorial-2-step-5.jpg)

-### 3. Using "Auto-load preset" to control whatever plug-in is currently in focus
+### 3. Using "Auto-load" to control whatever plug-in is currently in focus

 This one seems to be a very popular use case: To create a dedicated set of mappings for a specific FX plug-in and load these mappings whenever focusing that plug-in on the screen.
-The easiest way to do this is to use the "Auto-load preset" feature.
+The easiest way to do this is to use the "Auto-load" feature.

 To have a nice example, let's assume you want to build a first set of mappings for the VSTi plug-in